-For larger projects I personally like Trello.
-In my opinion, the organization in tiles and columns makes it very easy to keep the overview.
+For larger projects, I personally like Trello.
+The organization in tiles and columns makes it very easy to keep track of everything.
 If you work in a team, you can assign each task to a team member, add a description, pictures and links.
-A defined date per task (deadline) and reminders make it easy to keep the project on schedule.
+A defined date per task (deadline) and reminders make it easier to keep the project on schedule.

-- Free of charge up to 10 team boards
+- Up to 10 team boards free of charge

-- The default email notifications for tasks that are due soon can be nerve-racking
+- The default email notifications for tasks that are due soon can be nerve-wracking.

-Recently, the following tool has been helping me with my time recording ValueTime.
-The web app was mainly developed by Jonas Kamber, UX Designer from Lucerne (Switzerland).
-I notice that immediately: The UX and the user experience is impressively good.
+Recently, the tool ValueTime has been helping me with time tracking.
+The web app was mainly developed by Jonas Kamber, UX designer from Lucerne (Switzerland).
+I notice this immediately: The UX or the user experience is impressively good.
 The functions and design elements are clearly and logically arranged.

-In order to use the web-based tool, I simply registered and at the beginning I determined how many hours I work per week on average, how many days of vacation I take per year and my hourly rate.
+To use the web-based tool, I simply registered and started by specifying how many hours I work on average per week, how many days of vacation I take per year, and my hourly rate.

-Then it can already start.
-Projects, the time per project, expenses (for example for Plugins) and of course the invoices can be easily viewed.
+Then you can already get started.
+Projects, the time per project, expenses (for example for Plugins) and of course the invoices are easily visible.
 The handling and creation of invoices and the recording of time are indeed very easy.

-The tool becomes more and more accurate over time and shows the following values, which are of great interest to any self-employed person with irregular income:
+The tool becomes more accurate over time and shows the following values, which are of high interest for every self-employed person with irregular income:

 - Turnover in the selected period

 - Time required in hours